carlcastanas/Web-Development-Roadmap/readme.md

 | 3-4  | Version Control and Collaboration                          | - Learn advanced [Git concepts](https://git-scm.com/doc) and use platforms like [GitHub](https://github.com/)<br>- Collaborate on an open-source project |
 | 5-6  | Deploying Web Applications                                 | - Deploy your full-stack project to platforms like [Heroku](https://www.heroku.com/) or [Netlify](https://www.netlify.com/) |

+**Project Ideas:**
+1. E-Commerce Website
+   - Build an e-commerce site with product listings and a shopping cart.
+   - Implement payment processing using a service like Stripe.

-**Project Idea: Social Media Dashboard with Full-Stack Features**
+2. Social Media Platform
-- Build a social media dashboard where users can post updates and interact with others.
+   - Create a social media platform where users can post and interact.
-- Incorporate real-time updates using WebSockets.
-- Deploy the app to a cloud platform like Heroku.
+   - Use real-time features for notifications and updates.

 ## Month 6